Semperis/GoldenDMSA/README.md

 * Compile the tool with platform target of x64.
 * Tool was tested against target Framework of .NET Framework 4.7.2.
-* When copying the tool's executable to the remote machine, please make sure to also copy the CommandLine.dll that is located in GoldendMSA/bin/Release or GoldendMSA/bin/Debug.
+* When copying the tool's executable to the remote machine, please make sure to also copy the CommandLine.dll that is located in GoldendMSA folder.

 ## Usage